 The Board of Directors monitors the operating results of the business units of the Group separately for the purpose of making decisions about resource allocations and performance assessment.
-After becoming investment entity the performance of activities excluding asset management segment is evaluated based on changes in fair value of investments, including dividends and interest income received by the Company.
-Asset management segment's performance is evaluated based on net profit or loss.
-Group financing (including finance costs and finance income) and income taxes are allocated between segments as they are identified on basis of separate legal entities.
-Consolidation adjustments and eliminations are not allocated on a segment basis.
+In 2022, after the Company transferred its significant investments to the subsidiary INVL Life, UADB, in order to form its share capital, the structure of business segments was changed - investment results are evaluated based on changes in fair value of investments, including dividends and interest income received by the Group, regardless of whether the Company or subsidiary invested.
+Investment management segment's performance is evaluated based on profit (loss) before income tax, after eliminating changes in the fair value of investments of subsidiaries of that segment, dividends and interest income received from these investments.
+Finance costs are allocated between segments on basis of separate legal entities, attributable to segments.
+Income tax, consolidation adjustments and eliminations are not allocated on a segment basis.
 Segment assets are measured in a manner consistent with that of the financial statements.
-All assets are allocated between segments, because segments are identified on a basis of separate legal entities.
+All assets are allocated between segments, because segments are identified on a basis of separate legal entities and the Group's investments are attributed to the investment activity segment, regardless of who invested in them.
 The granted loans by the Company are allocated to segment's, to which entities they are granted, assets.
 The impairment losses of these loans are allocated to a segment to which the loan was granted initially.
+The comparative figures have been restated due to the change in segment disclosure.
+Dividends, interest income and changes in fair value of investments held by investment management entities was reclassified to investment activity segment, also related assets was reclassified and disclosure of investment activities results was restated.
+Profit (loss) before income tax instead of net profit was used to present segment results.